On this pageOverview

 The Model owns the data going in.
 The library owns its rendered subtree.
 The runtime owns the lifecycle.

-What if the Effect is still in flight when the element is removed?
+What if the factory emits or fails after the element is removed?